Man found shot to death inside car in North Park

 A man was found shot to death inside a car early Monday in North Park on the Northwest Side.

-About 3:55 a.m., officers responding to a call of shots fired in the 3400 block of West Catalpa Avenue found the man, 28, unresponsive with a gunshot wound to the face, Chicago police said.
+About 3:55 a.m., officers responding to a call of shots fired in the 3400 block of West Catalpa Avenue found Jose Garfias, 28, unresponsive with a gunshot wound to the face, Chicago police and the Cook County medical examiner’s office said.
 He was pronounced dead at the scene.

 No one was in custody.